app-net-interface/awi-catalyst-sdwan-operator/README.md

 1. Connection and App Connection interfaces are explicitely loaded in the `main.go` file.
 If a new controller requires a different reconciling action, a new provider should be specified.
-Considering a scenario where all controller versions are specified inside kube-awi repository, the `main.go` file should be changed to dynamically load desired controllers based on the provided configuration.
+Considering a scenario where all controller versions are specified inside catalyst-sdwan-operator repository, the `main.go` file should be changed to dynamically load desired controllers based on the provided configuration.

 1. Syncer goroutine is quite specific to awi project and the user may wish to use different implementation, use different CRDs for that or to not use syncer at all.
-This topic leads to a further design discussion around making kube-awi a library.
+This topic leads to a further design discussion around making catalyst-sdwan-operator a library.

 The project graph above shows the existing dependencies and potential points of